Shifted dual equivalence and Schur P-positivity: Partitions and tableaux

 We identify a partition $\lambda$ with its Young diagram, the collection of left-justified cells with $\lambda_i$ cells in row $i$.
-For a strict partition, the shifted Young diagram is the Young diagram with row $i$ shifted $\ell(\lambda)-i$ cells to the left.
+For a strict partition $\gamma$, the shifted Young diagram is the Young diagram with row $i$ shifted $\ell(\gamma)-i$ cells to the left.
+It will often be useful to consider the shifted symmetric diagram for $\gamma$, which is obtained by adjoining the reflection of the shifted diagram.
 For examples, see Figure~\ref{fig:shapes}.

 A \emph{semi-standard Young tableau} of shape $\lambda$ is a filling of the Young diagram for $\lambda$ with positive integers such that entries weakly increase along rows and strictly increase up columns.
 For example, see Figure~\ref{fig:SSYT}.